Constantinos Christodoulides

 Cell and Molecular Biology

-My research focuses on how obesity drives the development of type 2 diabetes and coronary heart disease.
-Specifically, it investigates the molecular determinants of adipocyte number and distribution—key drivers of susceptibility to obesity-related cardiometabolic diseases—with the goal of translating these insights into novel therapeutic strategies.
-To achieve this, we employ a multidisciplinary approach, combining human genetic and physiological studies with functional experiments in human adipose cells, Mendelian randomisation analyses, and drug screening.
+My research investigates how obesity drives the development of type 2 diabetes and coronary heart disease.
+Specifically, it focuses on uncovering the molecular determinants of adipocyte number and distribution - key factors underlying susceptibility to obesity-related cardiometabolic diseases - with the aim of translating these insights into novel therapeutic strategies.

 Recent publications